 TSA sets the classified criteria, and transmits them to participating airlines.
 Airlines match the qualifications, which include the number of miles flown, number of segments flown and number of destinations, against their frequent-flier lists.
 Airlines ask customers who qualify if they want to opt into PreCheck.
 Those who do are forwarded to TSA for final approval.

-The airline industry worked closely with the security administration on PreCheck to reduce wait times and allow TSA to “focus its resources where they are most needed,” said Victoria Day, spokeswoman for Airlines for America, the Washington-based trade group that represents companies like Delta Air Lines Inc. (DAL) and United Continental Holdings Inc..
-(UAL)
+The airline industry worked closely with the security administration on PreCheck to reduce wait times and allow TSA to “focus its resources where they are most needed,” said Victoria Day, spokeswoman for Airlines for America, the Washington-based trade group that represents companies like Delta Air Lines Inc. (DAL:US) and United Continental Holdings Inc..
+(UAL:US)

 Airlines want the government to expand PreCheck and support efforts to help customers qualify across carriers, she said.